punchagan/expense-tracker/README.md

 sheet viewable by anyone with the link.
 The script `gdrive-csv.py` can then be used to fetch this data as a CSV.

+### User defined Categories

+The app itself provides a small list of categories and allows users to define their own list of categories.
+New categories can be added to the list of `EXTRA_CATEGORIES` list in `conf.py` placed at the root of the project.
+You can copy `sample-conf.py` as `conf.py` and edit it.

 ## Installation

 - If you use `poetry`, you could just run `poetry install`.